Chase Total Checking® account review

-A no-frills checking account with a Up to $200 sign up bonus opening bonus and all of the benefits of banking with Chase.
+A no-frills checking account with all of the benefits of banking with Chase and a $225 signup bonus.

 If you’re looking for a simple checking account with a low monthly service fee, the Chase Total Checking account may be a good fit.
 You’ll have access to Chase’s vast network of ATMs, mobile app for on-the-go bill payments and deposits, account alerts and even options to waive the monthly fee.
 Chase only has branches in 29 states, however, and this basic checking account won’t earn interest.